 - Users similar to your customers based on their online behavior.

 - More about Yandex.Audience.

 You can join one or more rules using the “AND” operator (but not more than 50).
 A set of rules can include Yandex.Metrica goals/segments, Yandex.Audience segments, or a combination of the two (maximum of 250).
 Keep in mind that the more rules you set, the lower your audience coverage.

-The system lets you specify the extent to which rules are fulfilled: All fulfilled, At least one fulfilled, or None fulfilled.
+The system lets you choose various criteria for rule fulfillment — All fulfilled, At least one fulfilled or None fulfilled.
 Criteria containing only the None fulfilled rule sets cannot be used for targeting, but can be used for bid adjustments.